Will the flags issue continue to fester?

 Given all that has passed before (or rather not passed) it remains uncertain as to whether this will gain any kind of consensus.

 The TUV have already and predictably voiced their opposition.
-In the Newsletter TUV party chairman Keith Ratcliffe claims that the maximum option of one month suggested for the display of emblems from street furniture is insufficient because “this takes no account of the fact that height of the marching season runs from the end of June when many mini Twelfth and arch openings are held until the last Saturday in August when the Royal Black Institution parades.
+In the Newsletter TUV party chairman Keith Ratcliffe claims that the maximum option of one month suggested for the display of emblems from street furniture is insufficient because:

+“this takes no account of the fact that height of the marching season runs from the end of June when many mini Twelfth and arch openings are held until the last Saturday in August when the Royal Black Institution parades.
 Many towns remain tastefully decorated for this entire period.”
-He goes on to say “Should these proposals pass it will result in another aspect of unionist culture – in addition to parading – being policed by the state while republican culture is championed.
-TUV will oppose these transparently double standards.”

 Personally, I think the proposals make perfect sense and in any normal society they would have been legislated for long ago.